Dresovense/orange3-textable/docs/doc/widgets/extract_xml.rst

     Figure 1: **Extract XML** widget (basic interface).

 The **Remove markup** checkbox triggers the deletion of XML tags embedded within the extracted XML elements, if any.
 An important consequence of the use of this option is that the extracted elements will potentially be decomposed in several segments corresponding to portions  of their content which are separated by the deleted XML tags (see `Advanced interface`_ for an example of this mechanism [#]_).

-The **Options** section limits itself to the output segmentation label choice.
-By default, the input segment annotations are copied in the output segments.

-The **Info** section indicates the number of segments in the output segmentation, or the reasons why no segmentation is emitted (no input data, no output segment created, etc.).

 The **Send** button triggers the emission of a segmentation to the output connection(s).
 When it is selected, the **Send automatically** checkbox